TedHusted/awake/awake.md/awake.md

 “Yes, thank you.
 We will see you at ten-hundred-tango.”

-Park finds Carla in the inter-agency directory and sends an invitation with the connection details.
+On finding Carla in the inter-agency directory, Park sends an invitation with the connection details.

 	###